 Keeping our staff up-to-date:

 You have the right to access your information, to ask us to correct errors, delete or restrict the use of your information.
-You also have the right to object to us using your information, the right to ask us to transfer your information, and the right to withdraw permission you have given us to use your information.
+You also have the right to object to us using your information, to right to ask us to transfer your information, and the right to withdraw permission you have given us to use your information.

-In summary, you have the following rights (certain exceptions apply):
+In summary, you have the following rights (certain exceptions apply).

-If you make a request, we will ask for proof of your identity if we need to, and may request additional information that helps us to understand your request better.
+If you make a request, we will ask for proof of your identity if we need to and may request additional information that helps us to understand your request better.
 If we do not meet your request, we will explain why.

 Data protection contacts: